docker-archive/classicswarm/docs/install-manual.md

 * have Docker Engine 1.6.0+ installed
 * open a TCP port to listen for the manager

 You can run Docker Swarm on Linux 64-bit architectures.
-You can also install and run it on 64-bit Windows and Max OSX but these architectures are *not* regularly tested for compatibility in the BETA phase.
+You can also install and run it on 64-bit Windows and Max OSX but these architectures are *not* regularly tested for compatibility.

 Take a moment and identify the systems on your network that you intend to use.
 Ensure each node meets the requirements listed above.